jbush001/NyuziProcessor/README.md

 # Nyuzi Processor

 Nyuzi is an experimental GPGPU processor implemented in SystemVerilog.
-It features pipelined vector floating point, fine grained hardware multithreading, multiprocessor support, and a coherent L1/L2 cache hierarchy.
+It supports vector floating point, fine grained hardware multithreading, multiprocessing, and a coherent L1/L2 cache hierarchy.
 It is fully synthesizable and has been validated on FPGA.
 This project also includes a C++ toolchain based on LLVM, an emulator, software libraries, and RTL verification tests.
-It is useful as a platform for microarchitectural experimentation, performance modeling, and parallel software development.
+It is useful as a platform for microarchitecture experimentation, performance modeling, and parallel software development.

 License: Apache 2.0